 An examination of the federal, state, and juvenile court systems in the United States, emphasizing comparison of civil and criminal court systems, the roles and responsibilities of the legal actors, the dynamics of courthouse justice from pretrial through postconviction processes, and historical and contemporary challenges to judicial branch authority.
 Offered fall and winter semesters.
 Prerequisite: CJ 201.

 An analysis of the historical and philosophical foundations of the juvenile justice process and system.
 Special attention is given to legal and administrative issues, reforms, and controversies.
 Offered fall and winter semesters.
-Prerequisites: CJ 201.
+Prerequisite: CJ 201.

 The study of the emergence of youth subcultures over the course of the 20th century and its relationship to issues of crime and delinquency.
 Special attention will be given to the social and cultural context of youth, including the family, neighborhood, media drugs, gangs, guns, race, class, and gender roles.
 Offered fall and winter semesters.